-This Winter Weather Preparedness Guide was developed by the Illinois Emergency Management Agency (IEMA) and the National Weather Service (NWS) to help you and your family stay safe during winter weather.
-It includes information about winter weather terminology, tips on how to prepare your home and vehicle for winter storms, winter travel safety guidelines and more.
+Use this Winter Weather Preparedness Guide, developed by the Illinois Emergency Management Agency (IEMA) and the National Weather Service (NWS), to help you and your family prepare for and stay safe during winter weather.
+It includes information about winter travel safety guidelines, winter weather terminology and tips on how to prepare your home and vehicle for winter storms.